 How Much Should You Spend On A One-Year Anniversary Gift?
-This Is The Rule Of Thumb
+Here Are The Rules

 If you've made it one year into a relationship, you're probably feeling rather impressed with yourself.
 I'm not being salty, I genuinely think you should feel proud.
 Maintaining intimacy is a challenge, and so is managing all of the other garbage life throws at you whether you are in a relationship or not.
 To celebrate this momentous occasion, you're probably thinking of picking out a gift or planning a special dinner to celebrate.
 It's difficult to know how much to spend on a one-year dating anniversary gift, because every one-year anniversary is different.